Ike-l/promethius/README.md

 * Make the platform so easy for developers games are released with high quality and quantity
 * Always be open-sourced so "greed" will never come into it
 * To learn everything i can about making a large open sourced-project to network technologies to rendering algorithms.

+### Hidden Limitations:</br>
+* Transparent objects need to be "spawned" last.</br>
+  > Since i use instanced rendering it is impossible- that i know of to "sort" the transparent objects before rendering</br>